-And to the end that there may be sufficient evidence of the execution, or notice given of the summons for disarming the several persons and districts, as aforesaid, be it further enacted by the authority aforesaid, That upon the elapsing of the said several days to be prefixed for the delivering up arms, the person or persons employed to fix the summons, as above mentioned, on the market cross of the head burghs of any shire or stewartry, shall, before any one of his Majesty's justices of the peace for the said shire or stewartry, make oath, that he or they did truly execute and give notice of the same, by affixing it as aforesaid; and the person or persons employed to affix the said summons on the doors of the parish church or parish churches, shall make oath in the same manner, and to the same effect, or otherwise shall swear that he or they were interrupted, prevented, or forcibly hindered from affixing the said summons as aforesaid; which oaths, together with copies or duplicates of the summons, to which they severally relate, shall be delivered to the sheriff or steward clerk of the several shires or stewartries within which the persons intended to be disarmed do live and reside, who shall enter the same in books, which he and they is and are hereby required to keep for that purpose; and the said books in which the entries are so made, or extracts out of the same, under the hand of the sheriff or steward clerk, shall be deemed and taken to be full and complete evidence of the execution of the summons, in order to the convictions of the persons who shall neglect and refuse to comply with the same.
+VII.
+And to the end that there may lie sufficient Evidence of the Execution, or Notice given of the Summons for disarming the several Persons and Districts, as aforesaid, be it further enacted by the Authority aforesaid, That upon the elapsing of the said several Days to be prefixed for the delivering up Arms, the Person or Persons employed to fix the Summons, as above mentioned, on the Market Cross of the Head Burghs of any Shire or Stewartry, shall, before any One of His Majesty's Justices of the Peace, for the said Shire or Stewartry, make Oath, that he or they did truly execute and give Notice of the same by affixing it as aforesaid; and the Person or Persons employed to affix the said Summons on the Doors of the Parish Church or Parish Churches, shall make Oath in the same Manner, and to the same Effect, or otherwise shall swear that he or they were interrupted, prevented, or forcibly hindered from affixing the said Summons as aforesaid; which Oaths, together with

+Copies or Duplicates of the Summons, to which they severally relate, shall be delivered to the Sheriff or Steward Clerk of the several Shires or Stewartries, within which the Persons intended to be disarmed do live or reside, who shall enter the same in Books, which he and they is and are hereby required to keep for that Purpose; and the said Books in which the Entries are so made, or Extracts out of the same, under the Hand of the Sheriff or Steward Clerk, shall be deemed and taken to be full and complete Evidence of the Execution of the Summons, in order to the Conviction of the Persons who shall neglect or refuse to comply with the same.

-And be it further enacted by the authority aforesaid, That if any such sheriff or steward clerk neglect or refuse to make such entry as is above mentioned, or shall refuse to exhibit the books containing such entries, or to give extracts of the same, being thereto required by any person of persons who shall carry on any prosecutions in pursuance of this act, the clerk so neglecting or refusing shall forfeit his office, and shall likewise be fined in the sum of fifty pounds sterling; to be recovered upon a summary complaint before the court of session, for the use of his Majesty, his heirs or successors.
+VIII.
+And be it further enacted by the Authority aforesaid, That if any such Sheriff or Steward Clerk neglect or refuse to make such Entry as is above mentioned, or shall refuse to exhibit the Books containing such Entries, or to give Extracts of the same, being thereto required by any Person or Persons who shall carry on any Prosecutions, in pursuance of this Act, the Clerk so neglecting or refusing shall forfeit his Office, and shall likewise be fined in the Sum of Fifty Pounds Sterling; to be recovered upon a summary Complaint before the Court of Session, for the Use of His Majesty, His Heirs, or Successors.

-And be it further enacted by the authority aforesaid, That it shall and may be lawful to and for the lord of any of the shires aforesaid, or the person or persons authorised by his Majesty, his heirs or successors, as aforesaid, to summon the person or persons aforesaid to deliver up his or their arms, in manner above mentioned, or to and for any justice of the peace of the respective shires above mentioned, or to such person or persons as shall be authorised by his Majesty, his heirs or successors, for trying offences against this act, to authorise and appoint such person or persons as they think fit to apprehend all such person or persons as may be found within the limits aforesaid, having or wearing any arms, or warlike weapons, contrary to law, and forthwith to carry him or them to some sure prison, in order to their being proceeded against according to law.
+IX.
+And be it further enacted by the Authority aforesaid, That it shall and may be lawful to and for the Lord Lieutenant of any of the Shires aforesaid, or the Person or Persons authorized by His Majesty, His Heirs, or Successors, as aforesaid, to summon the Person or Persons aforesaid to deliver up his or their Arms, in manner above mentioned, or to and for any One Justice of the Peace of the respective Shires above mentioned, or to the Judge Ordinary within their respective Jurisdictions, or to such Person or Persons as shall be authorized by His Majesty, His Heirs, or Successors, for trying Offences against this Act, to authorize and appoint such Person or Persons as they shall think fit, to apprehend all such Person or Persons as may be found within the Limits foresaid, having or wearing any Arms, or warlike Weapons, contrary to Law, and forthwith to carry him or them to some sure Prison, in order to their being proceeded against according to Law.